fm16191/spotify-recorder/README.md

 ## Set up :

-Get your Spotify API credentials
+Obtain Your Spotify API Credentials
-1. Go to [Spotify's developper page](https://developer.spotify.com/dashboard/applications) and create an application.
+1. Visit [Spotify's Developer Dashboard](https://developer.spotify.com/dashboard/applications) and create a new application.

-2. Go to "Edit Settings"
- - In the "Website" input, put `http://localhost:8888`
+2. In the application settings :

+- Set the "*App Name*" and "*App Description*" as you wish.
- - In the "Redirect URIs" input, put `http://localhost:8888/callback`
+- In the "*Redirect URIs*" field, enter: `http://127.0.0.1:8000/callback`
+- Under "*Which API/SDKs are you planning to use?*", select **Web API**.

+3. Accept the Terms of Service and click Save.
+Then copy your **Client ID** and **Client Secret**.

-3. Edit the .env file and replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` by your respectives CLIENT_ID and CLIENT_SECRET from the Spotify app just created
+4. Open the `.env` file and replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` with the corresponding values you just copied from the Spotify application.

 ## Usage :
 `python3 api.py <song name author>` to search and record a song given an input